 Overview map of the river basin district or unit of management, clearly identifying areas where more detailed flood hazard maps and flood risk maps are available through national systems, with associated information on these areas.
 It is assumed that the reporting of areas of potential significant flood risk under Article 5 provides such an overview map; no additional reporting would be needed under this point.
 This includes reporting shape files of the geographic extent of the areas flooded under each scenario, along with associated data (see section data points 1-6) (Article 6.1).

-Flood hazard maps showing the extent of flooding associated with the flooding scenarios (high, medium, low probability floodsat the appropriate scale, including water depth or water level and where appropriate the flow velocity or relevant water flow, for the areas identified under Article 5 or Article 13(1)(a) or (b) (Articles 6.3 and 6.4);
+Flood hazard maps showing the extent of flooding associated with the flooding scenarios (high, medium, low probability floods) ) at the appropriate scale, including water depth or water level and where appropriate the flow velocity or relevant water flow, for the areas identified under Article 5 or Article 13(1)(a) or (b) (Articles 6.3 and 6.4);

 Flood risk maps showing the potential adverse consequences expressed in terms of the indicative number of inhabitants potentially affected under the flood scenarios (Article 6.5(a));